MicrosoftDocs/quantum-docs-pr/articles/manual/index.md

 #### Quantum computing concepts

-In this list you can find resources for learning concepts related with quantum computation:
+On this list you can find resources for learning concepts related with quantum computation:

 * A good place to start is our guide for [Quantum computing concepts](xref:microsoft.quantum.concepts.intro), a compilation of basic concepts for quantum computing.
 * The book *Learn Quantum Computing with Python and Q#* (Sarah C. Kaiser and Christopher E. Granade) provides an excellent introduction for people who have little to no experience with quantum mechanics, but some programming background.